-Naturopathic HealthCare, Bennington Vermont and Delmar, NY; Naturopathic Doctor
+Naturopathic HealthCare, Bennington Vt and Delmar, NY; Licensed Naturopathic Doctor

 Since I was a child, I have always been fascinated by medicine.
 Whether it was playing with the skeleton or a reflex hammer in my father’s office, getting that toy doctor bag as a Christmas present or dressing up as a doctor for Halloween, I knew I was destined to become a doctor!